joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: Security

 🚩 17.
-Persistence Account
-Identify the backdoor account username created by the attacker
+Persistence Account: Identify the backdoor account username created by the attacker

 ```kql
 DeviceProcessEvents